stshryu/stshryu.github.io/content/_index.md

     Contributed to a product led growth team on deliverables, taking customer requirements, building and implementing UI/UX changes, setting up middleware, and codifying backend logic.
     ''',
     '''
     Helped run code culture sessions to help on-board new and experienced developers with best practices and basic Test Driven Development principles for cleaner more robust codebases.
-This included a book club that went over various technical readings in a strucutred, informative manner.
+This included a book club that went over various technical readings in a structured, informative manner.
     '''
     ]